 As we walked on our trek, we definitely got our exercise going up and down many steps and hills, but rewarded with great views.

 We made one more quick stop on the way to the cruise port, arriving around 4:30pm.
 On the way Nancy told us she had worked on the river cruises for over eight years, ending when she got married in 2008.
 Nancy was a tour director and provided narration and English commentary, something that was and still is in great demand.
-She still keeps in staff with some of the staff, and she knew our cruise manager, which she later introduced us too.
+She still keeps in touch with some of the staff, and she knew our cruise tour director, Willie, whom she later introduced us to.
 Once at the cruise terminal, we had a short wait for the funicular, which is a huge square vehicle which transports passengers down the steep hill to the ship.
-There were several ships in port the first day, and like the river cruises in Europe, they are connected to each other due to lack of dock space.
-We entered thru the ship adjacent to us, The Victoria, and then crossed over to our ship, The Yangzee Explorere, where we were warmly welcomed aboard.
-Nancy had boarded with us and introduced us to several of the senior staff, including Willie (shown in the photo at the top of this post), whom she used to work with.
+There were several ships in port the first day, and like the river cruises in Europe, they are sometimes connected to each other when in port due to lack of dock space.
+We entered thru the ship adjacent to us, The Victoria, and then crossed over to our ship, The Yangtze Explorer, where we were warmly welcomed aboard.
+Nancy boarded with us and introduced us to several of the senior staff, including Willie (shown in the photo at the top of this post), whom she used to work with.
 After getting checked in and introduced, we said goodbye and thank you to Nancy, and we were led to our suite by an energetic young lady named Suzie.